frostbun/PRO192-Car-Management/README.md

 C04, B7-MS20, white, F12348, E12348
 C05, B7-PE, pink, F12349, E12349
 C06, B5-18, pink, F12350, E12350
-C07, B5-X20, grey, F12351, E12351	Information of a line:
+C07, B5-X20, grey, F12351, E12351
 <ID, brand ID, color, frame ID, engine ID>
 ```

 ## Problem requirements

+### The manager of the showroom needs a Java console application in which operations must be supported:
 ```
-The manager of the showroom needs a Java console application in which operations must be supported:
 1. List all brands
 2. Add a new brand
 3. Search a brand based on its ID
 4. Update a brand
 5. Save brands to the file, named brands.txt
 6. List all cars in ascending order of brand names
 7. List cars based on a part of an input brand name
 8. Add a car
 9. Remove a car based on its ID
 10. Update a car based on its ID
 11. Save cars to file, named cars.txt
 ```

 ## Constraints